ironblock/RASCL/docs/Quick_Start.md

 # RASCL Quick Start

-RASCL is designed to fit into any existing Redux implementation.
+For complete documentation on the concepts used in this guide, please refer to [Understanding `createRASCL`](Understanding_createRASCL.md) and [Lifecycle in Depth](Lifecycle_in_Depth.md).

-This simple example assumes the following directory structure:
+This example represents a complete but simplified implementation of RASCL.
+It assumes the following directory structure:
 ```
 src
  ┣ api